javascript-eventos-en-el-dom

 preventDefault()Prevents the default action of the event.

-stopPropagation()Stops the event from propagating to other phases.
+stopPropagation()Stops the propagation of the event to other phases.

 button.addEventListener('click', (event) => {